HearthSim/legal/PRIVACY.md

 replay upload client.
 Whenever you finish a game of Hearthstone with HDT running, the game's log is automatically uploaded to HSReplay.net.
 You can disable those uploads in HDT itself, in `options › tracker › replays`.

-By default, HDT also sends some basic usage statistics to our servers upon starting the application and completing a game.
-We use this data _only in aggregate_ to help us understand how our users use the software.
-To disable this from HDT, go to `options › tracker › settings` and check off _Submit anonymous data_.

 ### Data Originating from Uploaded Replays